Interested in my Pitching Masterclass for your students, startups, or employees too? Get in touch!

 I’ve got some news as I can’t sit on the fence any longer in light of the geopolitical developments.

-However, I couldn’t find anything – so I’m starting the Defence Tech Meetup DUS – a regular meetup to connect people concerned with the current geopolitical developments and with the will to help protect democracy and European values – our future – by helping to build the new generation of “Made-in-Europe” defence technologies.
+However, I couldn’t find anything – so I’m starting the Defence Tech Meetup – I hope to build a community of people willing and able to contribute to protecting democracy, European values – our future – by helping to build the next “Made in Europe” defence technologies in any shape, way, or form.

 Meetup #1 is already scheduled for May 14th 1830 hrs CET at STARTPLATZ Düsseldorf and the first speakers are already secured: